Egezenn/OpenDotaGuides/readme.md

 2. Select the default guide in game
 3. Have fun!

+NOTE: If you've modified the contents folder while you were in Dota and in a match, disconnect & reconnect to see the changes.

 ## Local compilation

 Assuming you already have python (I'm currently using python3.11, change version if needed) and git installed: